Thermal States and Wave Packets

 Given the importance of thermal states in physics, the study of different convex decompositions of the canonical ensemble is an interesting problem in itself.
 There are also practical applications.
-Earlier \cite{Hornberger2003a} a wave packet decomposition of the Maxwell-Boltzmann limit helped in the study of decoherence of a heavy quantum Brownian particle interacting with a background gas.
+Earlier \cite{Hornberger2003a}, a wave packet decomposition of the Maxwell-Boltzmann limit helped in the study of decoherence of a heavy quantum Brownian particle interacting with a background gas.
 By representing the ideal gas as an ensemble of quantum particles, its effect on the coherence of the Brownian particle could be obtained from calculating a single scattering event, and averaging over all events to account for the thermal mixture.
-But in that work the gas particles were explicitly treated as distinguishable; here we employ field theory to treat the equilibrium of non-interacting fermions or bosons, and construct convex decompositions of the density operator even at low temperatures where indistinguishability issues arise.
+This theory provided the framework for understanding quantum decoherence experiments with large particles such as $C_{70}$ fullerene \cite{Hornberger2004a, Hackermuller2004a}.
+But in \cite{Hornberger2003a,Hornberger2004a, Hackermuller2004a} the gas particles were explicitly treated as distinguishable; here we employ field theory to treat the equilibrium of non-interacting fermions or bosons, and construct convex decompositions of the density operator even at low temperatures where indistinguishability issues arise.
 Of course, in the classical limit the Maxwell-Boltzmann results arise naturally as a special case of the calculation we present in this paper, but the extensions to fermions and bosons presented here should allow for more general studies of decoherence.

-This work also complements the results of a previous communication \cite{Chenu2015b}, where we demonstrated the impossibility of describing the state of thermal light using a normalized mixture of \emph{single} pulses.
-The first-order correlation function, however, could be obtained from that of the normalized mixture by multiplying it by a product of the confining volume and the density of photons \cite{Chenu2015c}.
-We show here how these results hold for non-relativistic particles as well.

 The outline of the paper is as follows.
 In Sec. \ref{sec:ensemble} we present a field theory form of the density operator describing the canonical ensemble for free particles, and indicate the standard quantum-mechanical representation.
 In Sec. \ref{sec:method} we present the general method used here to derive an alternative convex decomposition, which is applied for a one-particle ensemble in Sec. \ref{sec:N1} and generalized for any number of particles in Sec. \ref{sec:N}.
 We illustrate how our new decomposition brings insights in the calculation of thermodynamics quantities, specifically the partition function and correlation functions, in Sec. \ref{sec:illu}.
 Conclusions and connections to previous work, and a generalization to the grand canonical ensemble, are presented in the final section.